simoncozens/babelfont/Master.md

 * When writing to NFSF-JSON, each item in the list must be placed on a separate line.

+A list of guides.

 ## Master.metrics

 * Python type: `dict`

+A dictionary mapping metric names (string) to metric value (integer).
+The following metric names are reserved: `xHeight,capHeight,ascender,descender`.
+Other metrics may be added to this dictionary as needed by font clients, but their interpretation is not guaranteed to be compatible between clients.

 ## Master.kerning